Here's a look at my personal food intolerance health journey.

 I've loved the challenge of having to create tasteful meals that were dairy-free, gluten-free, grain-free, and sugar-free.
 While I will still post "normal" recipes with gluten, grains, and sugar, I'm definitely dairy-free now, and my recipes will reflect that.
 I may never had the idea to make the Spaghetti Squash Blinis pictured above had I not been forced to be more creative with vegetables and a no-grains diet.

-My kids are more aware of what they are putting into their own bodies.
+My kids are more aware of what they eat

 Sure, they still snack on Cheez-Its (apparently my homemade Cheez-It recipe is not quite up to snuff as the store bought), but my oldest, especially, is making smarter choices.
 I love this benefit.